kdmayer/PointER/documentation/RUN_POINTCLOUD_GENERATION.md

 The program runs for several hours.
 The majority of time is spent on 3 blocks:
 1. Converting .laz to .las and inserting the data in the database
-2. Getting the point clouds in footprints by SQL query (this process chunked)
+2. Getting the point clouds in footprints by SQL query (this process runs in iterations)
-3. Adding floor points to the point clouds (this process is chunked) The results are saved in every loop, so the program could be restarted after interruption
+3. Adding floor points to the point clouds (this process runs in iterations) The results are saved in every loop, so the program could be restarted after interruption